hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 pruning-enabled=true
 ```

-Enables [pruning](../../Concepts/Pruning.md) to reduce storage required for the world state size.
+Enables [pruning](../../Concepts/Pruning.md) to reduce storage required for the world state.

 !!! important
     Using pruning with [private transactions](Privacy/Privacy-Overview.md) is not supported.